Turning Struggles Into Stories

 Clearly.

+It may not have looked dramatic externally.
 But internally, there was a moment where continuing the same way no longer made sense.

 This is where many creatives move too quickly.

+They summarize instead of defining.
 They say “things weren’t working” instead of identifying exactly what failed.

-Because this is the point where tension becomes visible.
+Because this is where tension becomes visible.

 Without that clarity, everything that follows feels disconnected.